How the Pregnancy Symptoms Change Throughout the Pregnancy

 Pregnancy Week 3

-During week three, the fertilised egg implanting into the uterine lining could cause some people to experience mild abdominal cramping or light spotting, commonly referred to as "implantation bleeding".
+During week three, the fertilised egg implanting into the uterine lining could cause some people to experience mild abdominal cramping or light spotting, commonly referred to as “implantation bleeding”.
+Light spotting around this time can be normal, but heavy bleeding or severe pain requires prompt medical review to rule out complications such as ectopic pregnancy.
 If one experiences heavy bleeding or intense pain, they are advised to call their doctor.
 This could indicate an ectopic pregnancy, in which the embryo has implanted outside of the uterus, usually in the fallopian tube.

 Pregnancy Week 4

 A positive result from an at-home pregnancy test could be detected as early as this week.
+Many tests can detect hCG around the time of a missed period, although timing and sensitivity vary.
 It is normal for some women to experience breast tenderness, one of the earliest signs of pregnancy, as well as a heightened sense of smell or taste, fatigue, constipation, bloating and mood swings.
-However, don't be concerned if there are no symptoms at this time; they might just take a few extra weeks to appear.
+However, do not be concerned if there are no symptoms at this time; they might just take a few extra weeks to appear.

 Pregnancy Week 5